Hamburg massacre: Politics

 M. C. Butler's expectations and extent of involvement in the later events have not been proven.
 He was not conclusively placed in the "Dead Ring", but his association with the massacre damaged his later career in the US Senate.
 However, during the 1894 Senatorial campaign, Butler faced Benjamin Ryan Tillman, who led an Edgefield County "Rifle Club," which was part of the Red Shirts, for the Democratic nomination.
 Tillman had been indicted by the coroner's jury for his involvement and had become recognized in the area for his role in the Hamburg Massacre.
 He continued to boast of the "stirring events" of 1876, referring to this more than a decade later during his 1890 campaign for governor of South Carolina.
 As he put it on the floor of the US Senate:

 [A]s white men we are not sorry for it, and we do not propose to apologize for anything we have done in connection with it.
 We took the government away from them in 1876.
 We did take it.
 If no other Senator has come here previous to this time who would acknowledge it, more is the pity.
 We have had no fraud in our elections in South Carolina since 1884.
 There has been no organized Republican party in the State.

 Butler and Tillman argued vehemently during the 1894 campaign about which of them had participated more in the Hamburg massacre.
 In South Carolina politics at that time, it was seen as heroic for a white man to have participated in the event.
 In 1940, the state legislature of South Carolina erected a statue honoring Tillman on the capital grounds.
 In 1946, Clemson University, one of South Carolina's public universities, renamed its main hall in Tillman's honor.
 Only after events in 2015, when a white supremacist named Dylann Roof murdered nine black church members during their prayer service, did Clemson vote to distance themselves from Tillman's "campaign of terror."
 In 2020, trustees of the university asked to rename the hall.

 Fate of the town

-After these events, many blacks left Hamburg and it began to decline once more.
+After these events, many black people left Hamburg and it began to decline once more.
 After a 1911 flood, Augusta began construction of a river levee, but Hamburg was left unprotected.
 Disastrous floods in 1927 and following seasons finally forced out the last residents in 1929.
 In the 21st century, no visible remains exist of the former town of Hamburg, and it is largely covered by a golf course.